Did you know that infants and children are more likely to get middle ear infections after they have caught a virus or cold?

 Some common symptoms that can indicate a build-up of inner ear fluid include:

 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help you get healthy and stay well.

-Middle Ear Infections
+Segue to Middle Ear Infections

-Mild to severe ear pain
+Mild to severe ear pain.

-Loss of appetite, vomiting and grumpy behavior
+Loss of appetite, vomiting and grumpy behavior.

-Signs of inattentiveness or loss of hearing
+Signs of inattentiveness or absent-mindedness, which can signal hearing loss.

-Dr. Wax states that 80% of ear infections get better without treatment.
-However, he recommends immediately visiting a physician if your child suffers from fluid build-up or middle ear infection symptoms, particularly children younger than three years old.
+Although most ear infections get better without treatment, Dr. Wax recommends immediately visiting a physician if your child suffers from fluid build-up or middle ear infection symptoms lasting longer than a week, particularly children younger than 3 years old.

-Preventing Ear Infections
+4 Tips to Preventing Ear Infections

 As an osteopathic physician, Dr. Wax offers the following recommendations to prevent ear infections: